 Unlike Collegiate Challenge, participants sign up as individuals instead of groups.
-The Learn and Build Experience is for individuals who are excited to learn about Habitat’s mission and want the chance to go to an unfamiliar place with unfamiliar people.
-There is an educational component to the Learn and Build Experience program that is not built into every Collegiate Challenge trip.
+The Learn and Build Experience is for students who are excited to learn about Habitat’s mission and want the chance to go to an unfamiliar place with unfamiliar people.
+There is also an educational component to the Learn and Build Experience program that is not built into every Collegiate Challenge trip.

 I want to go international.
 Is that an option?

 There will be one international Learn and Build Experience trip in 2014.
 If you are interested in participating in an international short-term build with Habitat, consider the Global Village program.

 I am from outside of the United States.
 Can I participate?

 Yes!
 We welcome a diverse group of students and staff to be a part of LBE.

 Do the words “educational activities” and “educational component” mean I’ll be taking exams?

 No worries!
 We will not be testing your housing knowledge – or any knowledge during your trip.
 Education activities are meant to teach participants about local poverty housing needs through events such as tours of poverty-stricken areas, listening to a Habitat homeowner’s story or participating in team building and community service.
 Each affiliate offers a new perspective based on local needs and area poverty.

 It says on the application that cell phone usage is strongly discouraged.
 What if I can’t live without my cell phone for a week?

 Cell phones can be used for quick calls to check in at home, but nonessential chatting or texting will not be permitted.
 Cell phones, MP3players and tablets will not be allowed on the build site due to safety concerns.